-4 MARCHING CUBES USING EDGE TRANSFORMATIONS
+IV.
+MARCHING CUBES USING EDGE TRANSFORMATIONS

-From now on, we focus our discussion only on MC, since extensions to other cell types are straightforward.
-MC is conceptually a simple algorithm designed to process an implicit function, defined over a 3D grid, and given by its samples f(i, j, k).
-It operates by marching over the cubes implicitly defined by the 3D sampling grid, looking at each cell of eight vertices independently, and computing small patches of the overall isosurface by considering the intersection of the function f with a cell.
+From now on, we focus our discussion only on Marching Cubes, since extensions to other cell types are straightforward.
+Marching Cubes is conceptually a simple algorithm designed to process an implicit function, defined over a three-dimensional grid, and given by its samples f(i, j, k).
+It operates by marching over the cubes implicitly defined by the 3-D sampling grid, looking at each cell of eight vertices independently, and computing small patches of the overall isosurface by considering the intersection of the function f with a cell.

-One way to see how MC operates on a given 3D grid cell is to consider its eight vertices v_1, v_2, \ldots, v_8 , and how their scalar values $f(v_1), f(v_2), \ldots, f(v_8)$ compare to the desired isovalue λ .
+One way to see how Marching Cubes operates on a given 3-D grid cell is to consider its eight vertices v_1, v_2, \ldots, v_8 , and how their scalar values $f(v_1), f(v_2), \ldots, f(v_8)$ compare to the desired isovalue λ .
 For simplicity of presentation, it is convenient to work with the function $f^(x) = f(x) - \lambda$.
 Clearly, if all $f^(v_i)$ share the same sign, the isosurface does not intersect the cell (using trilinear reconstruction).
 Not taking into account symmetries, there are 2^8 possible configurations.
 A lookup table of template topologies for these configurations can be created in such a way that the triangles from each cell are joined into a conforming mesh.